rfarrer/zab-smartmon/raidmon/README.md

 raidmon.sh.
 The last line cannot have a comma.

-If you get alerts that zabbix cannot sudo, you need to give zabbix the ability to sudo on the monitored machine.
-A simple 'echo "zabbix ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/zabbix' should do the trick.
+If you get alerts that zabbix cannot sudo, you need to give zabbix the ability to sudo on the monitored machine and without a password.
+For example add "zabbix ALL=(ALL) NOPASSWD:ALL" to your sudoers configuration.